kewne/kewne.github.com/_drafts/2025-12-13-Why_I_dont_like_it_when_API_clients_build_URLs.md

 Since `GET` requests can't have a request body, this necessitates changing them to `POST`, with the API replying with a `303 See Other` status that redirects to the correct URL.

 In other words, the API exposes a "form resource" that redirects to the actual result of the query.
+This way, any validation errors relate to user provided values in the request body.

+# Conclusion

+In this article, I've tried to explain why I think APIs shouldn't force client to build URLs.
+Additionally, I've described a few strategies for avoiding.
+While these don't cover all the cases you're likely to find while designing an API, I've started documenting them in my [Patterns Catalog]({% link patterns.html %}).